joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 The user can sort by name or size, and can search the entire vault for a search term.

+The information button displays more information, such as:

+- The time the file (if it is a file) was added to the vault.
+- The full directory path from the vault.
+- The size of the file/folder.
+- The option to delete the file/folder.

+The button with the home picture on it takes the user back to the root directory of the vault.
+The recycling bin button is for the recycling folder, where the files that have been deleted can be either restored or deleted.
+The cog wheel button is settings, where all the settings are kept.
+I gave the settings it's separate section to avoid clutter, as most users will probably not need to use it very often.

+The user can sort the files by name alphabetically, or they can sort by size.

+Space remaining on the current device is shown underneath the search bar.

+When the user encrypts or decrypts a file, a pop up should open showing the user the current speed, time remaining and a status bar giving the user a visual representation of how far through the file the program has got, including a percentage reading.

+While searching through large folders, the search results should update every so often since it may take a while to search the full file tree.

 ### The App:

 The app's UI design should be very simple, as I do not need to add much.
 All it needs to be is a number pad with a display, an enter button and a screen to have open while you are connected to the PC.
-Here is a prototype I made in Processing (A java based "software sketchbook"):
+Here is a prototype I made in Processing (A java based "software sketchbook):

 <img src="Diagrams/appPrototype.png" width=200px/>

 It is very minimal, as I decided to keep it as minimal as possible so that the user doesn't get confused, and to keep clutter at a minimum.

+Once the vault is unlocked, the user should be given the option to browse files in the vault from their phone, and select files to download, or instead just minimise the app and continue using their phone.
+The vault should only close once the user has exited the app, rather than when they minimise the app.

+Browsing the files should be seamless, and the user should be able to browse the folders independently from the computer program (so both programs can be looking at different folders), and when searching for files, the searching work should be done on the computer so that precious phone battery is not wasted, and also because it is quicker in general to just send the search results to the mobile once they are generated.